 Psychologists say that sometimes pain is the best medicine.
-This statement may surprise you, or you may disagree with it.
-However, in reality, any emotion we experience, positive or negative, always teaches us something.
+This statement may surprise you, or you may totally disagree with it.
+However, in reality, all emotions we experience, positive or negative, always teach us something.

 For example, suffering is often the best tool for developing a person's life skills.
 Thus, by learning from our losses, defeats and disappointments, we thereby open up new opportunities for ourselves.
 And while some of us choose to ignore pain, it is not uncommon for people to bury the pain deep down in their minds.

 But there is no sure way to get away from pain forever.
 From time to time, it still finds an opportunity to prove itself.
 At such times, we are overcome by anger, resentment and disappointment, whether we like it or not.

 How a negative emotion becomes an obsessive thought

 Here's an example.
 You are in a relationship.
 You love the person and live together.
 However, something inside of you tells you that your relationship is no longer the same.
 You feel that your partner no longer loves you in the same way they used to.
 You cannot accept this and deny the obvious, and your partner, for some unknown reason, does not want to discuss the current situation.

 Time passes, and although you are perfectly aware that your relationship has lost its sincerity, you continue to deny this fact, refusing to see the obvious.
 People around you also begin to notice what is happening, but you deny everything.
 The negative emotion that you hide within yourself is trying to free itself more and more every day.